Boris-Em/BEMAnalogClock/README.md

 All methods, properties, types, and delegate methods available on the BEMAnalogClock class are documented below.
 If you're using Xcode 5 with BEMAnalogClock, documentation is available directly within Xcode (just Option-Click any method for Quick Help).

 ### Installation
+The easiest way to install BEMAnalogClock is to use <a href="http://cocoapods.org/" target="_blank">CocoaPods</a>.
+To do so, simply add the following line to your `Podfile`:
+	<pre><code>pod BEMAnalogClock</code></pre>

-Drag and drop the *Classes* folder into your Xcode project.
+The other way to install BEMAnalogClock, is to drag and drop the *Classes* folder into your Xcode project.
 When you do so, check the "*Copy items into destination group's folder*" box.
- <a href="http://cocoapods.org/" target="_blank">CocoaPods</a> will be supported soon.

 ### Setup
 Setting up BEMAnalogClock in your project is simple.
 Follow the steps below to get everything up and running.